Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: DLBCL meta-analysis

-From the survival analysis, the olivegreen module appeared particularly interesting since it identifies a group of patients with high value of the corresponding eigengene and poor survival, thus making them candidates for experimental therapies.
-The gene with highest connectivity in this module is S100A8 (MRP8; calgranulin A) and the gene S100A9 (MRP14; calgranulin B) appears as number 16 further down the connectivity list.
-This is interesting as compelling research has shown that the S100 family of calcium-binding proteins maintain immunosuppressive MDS cells at the tumor site \citep{Fulmer2008}.
+From the gene enrichment and survival analysis the olivegreen module appeared particularly interesting, as we notice a strong involvement of immune response and an association between high value of the eigengene expression and poor survival, which eventually could make these patients candidates for experimental immunotherapies.
+Several of the genes, e.g. S100A8, S100A9, CD14, and CD163 with the highest connectivity in this module have been associated to immunotherapy \citep{fulmer2008, Cheng2008, pmid28331613}.
+As prominent examples S100A8 (MRP8; calgranulin A) and the gene S100A9 (MRP14; calgranulin B) appear in the list.
+This is interesting as compelling research has shown that the S100 family of calciumbinding proteins maintain immunosuppressive myeloid-derived suppressor (MDS) cells at the tumor site \citep{fulmer2008}.
 Notably, in mice injected with lymphoma cells, knockout of S100A9 resulted in greater tumor infiltration of T-cells and less accumulation of MDS cells than that seen in wild-type mice \citep{Cheng2008}.
 The knockout mice had higher rates of tumor rejection and lower tumor size than their wild-type littermates.
 This result indicates that knockdown of these proteins may improve the outcome of immunotherapy strategies in patients with values of the eigengene of the olivegreen module.